 <- Return to FTA Home Page | <- Return to FTA Tax Rates Page

-Click on Blue State to View Details of State Programs, or
+Click on Blue/Yellow States to View Details of State Programs, or

 Legalization was approved with Ballot Measure 2 in 2014.
 The first cultivation license was granted in July 2016, with retail sales beginning in October 2016

 Tax Administration: Alaska Dept. of Revenue

 Arizona Proposition 207, Marijuana Legalization Initiative approved on 2020 Ballot [59.9% to 40.1%].

 Legalization was approved with Proposition 64 in 2016.
 Personal use and growth were legal beginning in November 2016.
 Retail sales began January 2018

 notes, medical marijuana was exempted from the state sales tax on November 2016 by Prop.
 64.

 Tracking and Licensing: CalCannabis Cultivations Licensing (CA Dept. of Food & Agriculture

 Tax Administration: California Dept. of Tax and Fee Administration